Concentrated solar power: Cost

+The cost of solar voltaic power has declined significantly more than that of concentrated solar power.

 As early as 2011, the rapid decline of the price of photovoltaic systems led to projections that CSP would no longer be economically viable.
 As of 2020, the least expensive utility-scale concentrated solar power stations in the United States and worldwide were five times more expensive than utility-scale photovoltaic power stations, with a projected minimum price of 7 cents per kilowatt-hour for the most advanced CSP stations against record lows of 1.32 cents per kWh for utility-scale PV.
 This five-fold price difference has been maintained since 2018.
 Some hybrid PV-CSP plants in China have sought to operate profitably on the regional coal tariff of 5 US cents per kWh in 2021.

 Even though overall deployment of CSP remains limited in the early 2020s, the levelized cost of power from commercial scale plants has decreased since the 2010s.
 With a learning rate estimated at around 20% cost reduction of every doubling in capacity, the costs were approaching the upper end of the fossil fuel cost range at the beginning of the 2020s, driven by support schemes in several countries, including Spain, the US, Morocco, South Africa, China, and the UAE.

 Energy storage

-Some researchers expect CSP in combination with Thermal Energy Storage (TES) to become cheaper than PV with lithium batteries for storage durations above 4 hours per day, while others such as NREL expects that by 2030 PV with 10-hour storage lithium batteries will cost the same as PV with 4-hour storage used to cost in 2020, leaving CSP no cost advantage when it comes to energy storage.
+Some researchers expect CSP in combination with thermal energy storage (TES) to become cheaper than PV with lithium batteries for storage durations above four hours per day, while others such as NREL expect that by 2030, PV with 10-hour storage lithium batteries will cost the same as PV with four-hour storage used to cost in 2020, leaving CSP no cost advantage when it comes to energy storage.
 Regardless of these cost projections, energy storage solutions remain essential, as they improve stability and reliability by reducing the impact of renewable intermittency and power factor mismatch.